Beth Gallagher

-Beth Gallagher is an American actress who starred in the play To Fall in Love (2017) and the 2023 film adaptation of the same name.
-She portrayed Amelia Earhart in a stage production and Shelley Duvall in a parody short film.
-Gallagher was nominated for Best Actress at the 2017 GI Film Festival San Diego and won Best Actress in a Lead Role at the 13th Oceanside International Film Festival in 2024.
+Beth Gallagher is an American actress who appeared in the films Never Hike Alone (2025) and Sincerely Saul (2024).
+She starred in the play To Fall in Love (2017) and the 2023 film adaptation of the same name.
+Gallagher portrayed Amelia Earhart in a stage production and Shelley Duvall in a parody short film.
+She was nominated for Best Actress at the 2017 GI Film Festival San Diego and won Best Actress in a Lead Role at the 13th Oceanside International Film Festival in 2024.

 Personal life

 Gallagher graduated from Royal Conservatoire of Scotland with a Masters in Acting.
 She studied the Meisner and Chekhov techniques.

 Career

 In 2010, Gallagher played Agnes in a production of Anita Bryant Died for Your Sins at Diversionary Theatre in San Diego, California.
 In 2015, she co-starred with Whitney Shay and Alexandra Slade in a University of California, San Diego production called San Diego, I Love You 3.0.
 In 2016, she portrayed Amelia Earhart in Amelia Lives, a production at American History Theater.

 Gallagher co-starred as Merryn in To Fall in Love by Jennifer Lane, which debuted at the 2017 San Diego International Fringe Festival.
 She reprised her role in a Pacific Beach production that same year, at the 2019 Edinburgh Fringe Festival, a 2018 film by Michael Lewis Foster and the 2023 remake.

 In 2022, Gallagher was cast in a three-person zoom play called Three Years and 18 Months.